 This is a Zebulon-original exercise for owners and leaders to define personal and professional goals.
 The Multi-Vision provides a framework for timelines (are these 1-year, 3-year, or 5+-year goals?) as well as guidance for calculating the finances required to reach those goals.

-As owners and leaders, defining your short-term and long-term goals will clarify what types of incentive plans you should implement.
-Also, understanding what makes your top employees tick, and discovering their personal and professional goals, will help you structure your incentive plans for success.
+As owners and leaders, defining your short-term and long-term goals will clarify what types of reward program you should implement.
+Also, understanding what makes your top employees tick, and discovering their personal and professional goals, will help you structure your reward programs for success.

-We know first-hand that employees feel extra invested in incentive programs when bonuses align with their own personal goals.
+We know first-hand that employees feel extra invested in reward programs when bonuses align with their own personal goals.
 The employees’ original ideas turn into a proverbial carrot attached to pre-set outcomes.
 For example, one GM we work with dreamed of taking a bucket-list 3-week long rafting trip in the Grand Canyon to the tune of about $7,000.
-Well, guess how much that summer’s incentive plan promised if all goals were met?
+Well, guess how much that summer’s reward program promised if all goals were met?

 Supervisor Roles